MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-gateway-server.md

 ### Certificates for authentication

 Deployment of gateway servers in domains without a two-way transitive trust, or in a workgroup, requires the use of certificates for authentication.
 The primary and failover management servers need a certificate, in addition to the gateway that's connecting to them.
-These certificates can come from a Microsoft Certificate Services certificate authority (CA) or a non-Microsoft CA, if it's configured correctly for Operations Manager.
+These certificates can come from a Microsoft Certificate Services certificate authority (CA) or a non-Microsoft CA, if they're configured correctly for Operations Manager.

 If you need assistance with creating these certificates, see [Obtain a certificate for use with Windows Servers and System Center Operations Manager](obtain-certificate-windows-server-and-operations-manager.md).